 How will residence halls be structured to ensure safety?

 To abide by social distancing and safety guidelines, Merrimack has eliminated triple and quad rooms, is installing movable barriers in all bedrooms and is working to reconfigure common spaces.
 Face coverings will be required in the residence halls in any spaces outside of personal rooms, and visitors (including students who live in different residence halls) will not be allowed.
 Residential students are only permitted in their assigned buildings.
 Residence life professional and paraprofessional staff will continue to live on campus and promote a healthy and safe community environment.

 Will there be additional cleaning of residence halls?

 On a more frequent basis, facilities staff will clean residential common spaces, including common bathrooms.
 If you are a student living in a suite or apartment, you will continue to be responsible for regularly cleaning your own bedroom, bathroom, living room and other non-common spaces.
-Due to COVID-19, supplemental cleaning of bathrooms in suites and apartment bathrooms will be regularly conducted by facilities staff.

 What is a residential group?